dgoffredo/dgoffredo.github.io/content/cannabis-3/cannabis-3.md

 The answer, as far as I can read, is "both" or "neither."
-The first couple of pages of google results are all cooking recipe style articles that rephrase, sometimes verbatim, the same vacuous claims about perlite, vermiculite, what they are, what they're for, how they're similar, and how they're different.
+The first couple of pages of google results are all cooking recipe style articles that rephrase, sometimes verbatim, the same unhelpful claims about perlite, vermiculite, what they are, what they're for, how they're similar, and how they're different.
 If you instead look at message boards or reddit, you'll see claims that perlite and vermiculite are polar opposites — that perlite improves